r0sies/training.artemis.gpu/_episodes/04-Matlab.md

 ### GPU-3 Working with CUDA

-The last example is essentially writing straight C++ CUDA coda and compiling it with C-Mex (C-MatlabExecutable).
+The last example is essentially writing straight C++ CUDA code and compiling it with C-Mex (C-MatlabExecutable).
 The code is precompiled for this example and the call to the function is made with the ```feval``` command.

 If you have a CU file you want to execute on the GPU through Matlab, you must first compile it to create a PTX file.
 One way to do this is with the nvcc compiler in the NVIDIA CUDA Toolkit.
 In this example, the CU file is called ```pctdemo_processMandelbrotElement.cu```, you can create a compiled PTX file with the shell command:
 ```